Questions about the Scholarship Program?

 Q1: When is the deadline to submit my application and supporting documents?

-A1: Applications must be submitted by Monday, March 16, 2020 at 5:00 p.m.
-Emailed supporting documents must be dated no later than March 16, 2020, and documents sent by regular mail must be postmarked by March 16, 2020.
+A1: Applications must be submitted by Monday, March 15, 2021 at 5:00 p.m.
+All supporting documents must be dated and received by us no later than March 15, 2021.

 A2: The system will not accept it.
 The system will close automatically at 5:00 p.m. and cannot be reopened to accept late applications.
 The application must be submitted online through the application system; there is no option to send it by email or regular mail.
 Please give yourself ample time to meet the 5:00 p.m. deadline.

 Q3: "I am a male.
 Can I apply for a scholarship?"......"I am a permanent resident.
 Am I eligible to apply for a scholarship?"

 A3: Yes, to both questions.
 Several male applicants have received scholarships in the past.
 Starting with the 2019 scholarships, the Women’s Board decided to open the scholarship program to lawful permanent residents in addition to citizens of the United States.
 See the list of Acceptable Documents for Proof of United States Citizenship or Lawful Permanent Residence.
 Please note: a driver’s license with a star is acceptable proof of United States citizenship.

 Q4: I have a conditional Green Card.
 May I use that to apply for a scholarship?

 A4: No. A conditional Green Card expires after two years and cannot be renewed.
 You must have a permanent, renewable Green Card.